joebew42/joebew42.github.io/about.md

 Hi there! :wave:

-Glad to see you on my personal blog and welcome to some of my thoughts, experiments and experiences about _Software Development_, _Tools_ and _Creative Process_.
+Glad to see you on my personal blog and welcome to some of my thoughts, experiments and experiences on _Software Development_, _Tools_ and _Creative Process_.

 ### My name is Joe,